 Drivers in classes 1-3 (8 to 13 years old) use RIB type boats, powered by an outboard engine with a minimum power of 5 h.p.
 (3.7 KW) and a maximum power of 8 h.p.
-(6 KW), with manual engine steering (tiller arm), if possible with automatic reverse and must be equipped with 2 (two) separate kill switches.
+(6 KW), for two stroke engines and a maximum power of 10 h.p.
+(7.45 KW) for four stroke engines, with manual engine steering (tiller arm), if possible with automatic reverse.
+Each boat in categories 1-3 must have every time the possibility for the co-driver to stop the engine immediately, using a separate kill switch or an own connection to the drivers kill switch.

 Drivers in classes 4-5 (14 to 18 years old) use RIB type boats, powered by an outboard engine with a minimum power of 10 h.p.
 (7.3 KW) and a maximum power of 15 h.p.
-(11.2 KW), with steering wheel, speed lever, seats for the drivers and must be equipped with 1 (one) kill switch.
+(11.2 KW), with steering wheel, jockey seats for the drivers, speed lever on the startboard/right side of the jockey seats and must be equipped with 1 (one) kill switch.